dipdup-io/stone-packaging/docs/pages/usage/verifying.md

 - Download the Binary Files:

-Copy or download the binary files from the latest release to this directory.
+You can download the binary files by navigating to the [Installation Guide](https://github.com/dipdup-io/stone-packaging/blob/master/docs/pages/install/binaries.md)

 - Run the prover: